pinecoders/pinecoders.github.io/techniques/dsp/README.md

 response = f(impulse)
 ```

-Where ``f`` denote a system function.
+Where ``f`` denotes a system function.
 For example the impulse response of a simple moving average would be ``sma(impulse,length)``.

 <br/>

 ### Step Response

-The step response of a system is the output of a system using an unit step as input.
+The step response of a system is the output of a system using a unit step as its input.
 The step response of a system is computed as follows:

 ```
 n = bar_index